codahale/lockstitch-go/design.md

 # The Design Of Lockstitch

-Lockstitch is an incremental, stateful cryptographic primitive for symmetric-key cryptographic operations (e.g. hashing, encryption, message authentication codes, and authenticated encryption) in complex protocols.
+Lockstitch is an incremental, stateful cryptographic primitive for symmetric-key cryptographic operations (e.g., hashing, encryption, message authentication codes, and authenticated encryption) in complex protocols.
 Inspired by TupleHash, STROBE, Noise Protocol's stateful objects, Merlin transcripts, and Xoodyak's Cyclist mode, Lockstitch uses [cSHAKE128][], [POLYVAL][] and [AES-128][] to provide 10+ Gb/sec performance on modern processors at a 128-bit security level.

 [cSHAKE128]: https://csrc.nist.gov/pubs/sp/800/185/final